ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_lab/lab05.md

 ![](/lab/images/Pixel-example.gif)

-In this exercise (and the subsequent lab) we'll work with the Python Imaging Library (PIL) which is a graphics library like turle designed for working with image files.
+In this lab we'll work with the Python Imaging Library (PIL) which is a graphics library like turle designed for working with image files.
 So let's warm up!

 ## Getting familiar with PIL